 (Escherichia coli, or E. coli, Salmonella and many others)

 Escherichia coli (commonly abbreviated E. coli) is a bacteria commonly found in the lower intestine of warm-blooded organisms.
 Most E. coli strains are harmless, but some can cause serious food poisoning, gastroenteritis, urinary tract infections, and neonatal meningitis.
-The harmless strains present in the gut however, are beneficial, producing vitamin K2 and preventing other bacteria from colonizing in the intestine.
+The harmless strains present in the gut, however, are beneficial, producing vitamin K2 and preventing other bacteria from colonizing in the intestine.

 Salmonella is another bacteria belonging to the same family as Escherichia, which is found worldwide in both cold-blooded and warm-blooded animals, and in the environment.
 They cause illnesses such as typhoid fever, paratyphoid fever, and food poisoning.

 The bacteria is known to be able to exist in a bathroom setting for weeks following contamination.
 The bacteria are not destroyed by freezing, but UV light and heat accelerate their demise and they perish after being heated to 55 °C (131 °F) for 90 min, or to 60 °C (140 °F) for 12 min.
-To protect against Salmonella infection, heating food for at least ten minutes at 75 °C (167 °F) is recommended, so the centre of the food reaches this temperature.
+To protect against Salmonella infection, heating food for at least ten minutes at 75 °C (167 °F) is recommended, so the center of the food reaches this temperature.

 (Hepatitis A, SARS – Severe Acute Respiratory Syndrome, Polio – Poliomyelitis, rotavirus, enterovirus, norovirus)